Skip to content

 Lab: map the planes

-For a packet from User-A on Edge1 to Server-B on Edge2, write one line for each plane.
+Trace a packet from User-A on Edge1 to Server-B on Edge2.

-• Control: how Edge1 learns where Server-B is.
+1. Control: write how Edge1 learns where Server-B is.

-• Data: how the packet crosses the fabric.
+2. Data: write how the packet crosses the fabric.

-• Policy: which group-to-group rule allows or denies the traffic.
+3. Policy: write the group-to-group rule that permits or denies the traffic.

-• Management: which tool pushed and monitors the fabric configuration.
+4. Management: name the tool that pushed and monitors the configuration.

 Pass check